-Have you ever wondered why we become sick or what is the ultimate cause of disease?
-These topics have been a personal interest for more than fifteen years and have led me to the study of several alternative health care systems including Chiropractic, Homeopathy, Chinese Medicine and Allopathic Medicine, in addition to Ayurvedic Medicine.
+Have you ever wondered why we become sick, or what the ultimate cause of disease is?
+These topics have been a personal interest for more than twenty-five years and have led me to the study of several alternative health care systems including Chiropractic, Homeopathy, Chinese Medicine, and Allopathic Medicine, in addition to Ayurvedic Medicine.

 Understanding the cause of disease is profound and yet simple.
 If we can understand the cause of disease then we can begin the process of determining the cure.
 Each system of conservative and alternative medicine has its own unique perception of the cause of disease.
 Based upon this perception, each system sets about to develop a cure.

 For instance, Allopathic Medicine, also known as traditional Western Medicine, looks to pathogens (bacteria, viruses, fungus, etc.) as the cause of disease and based upon this model develops drugs to kill the pathogens.
 Chiropractors look at the cause of disease as mis-alignments or abnormal function of the bones of the spine. which creates an interference with nerve function.
 Thus, the cure is an adjustment or manipulation of the bones of the spine to correct the mis-alignment, opening the pathways for proper nerve function.

 Every system of health care has its own model, and I have studied most along my journey.
 Too often I was left with a remaining question.
 Why?
 For instance, why do we become susceptible to the pathogens when we have an immune system which is supposed to keep us healthy?
 Why do the bones of the spine become dysfunctional?
 There must be answers.
 There must be deeper levels of cause.
 If so, then the pathogen causing an infection or the vertebrae causing nerve interference is only a symptom of some deeper underlying cause!
 I searched long and hard for that underlying cause and it was in the science of Ayurveda that I found it.